Ph.D. in Finance

 View degree requirements and a detailed list of courses in the KU Academic Catalog.

-1. A course that is not being offered within a reasonable timeframe, or a course in which a student can demonstrate competence my be, with the approval of the area group and the Ph.D.
+1. A course that is not being offered within a reasonable timeframe, or a course in which a student can demonstrate competence may be, with the approval of the area group and the Ph.D.
 Team, replaced with another course.

 2. Area-specific core requirements may by changed subject to the approval of the area group and the Ph.D.
 Team.